Secure online accounting

 If you’re someone who can roll up your sleeves and fix that leaky sink or patch those broken gutters, homeowners everywhere are frequently paying for these types of repair services.

-Similarly, you can also leverage your design skills for homes that aren’t on the market by becoming an interior designer for a variety of clients and projects—whether it’s making an office lobby homier or helping an individual spruce up their living room.
+Similarly, you can also leverage your design skills for homes that aren’t on the market by becoming an interior designer for a variety of clients and projects.
+Whether it’s making an office lobby homier or helping a family spruce up their living room.

 You believe they don’t make things like they used to.
 You love digging for antique treasures and vintage finds and restoring them to their former glory.
 Those types of items can draw a lot of interest, and a refurbishing business can help you share your passion with others—while also putting some extra dollars in your pocket.